 Q: What is cannabis?

 A: Cannabis refers to the plant Cannabis Sativa.
-It is also known as Marijuana.
-It includes any part of a cannabis plant, including phyto cannabinoids.
-It is a psychoactive drug used for medical and recreational purposes.
+This includes hemp and marijuana.
+It includes any part of a cannabis plant, including cannabinoids.
+The psychoactive component of the drug, THC, is used for recreational purposes.
+Cannabis also contains non-psychoactive components, including CBD, which contributes to its medicinal uses.

 Q: What is THC?